jumogehn/vimrc/README.rst

 .cncpp.vimrc
 -----------

-- Place anything related with C/C++ programming
+- Settings related with C/C++ programming

 .project.vimrc
 --------------

-- Place anything related with a certain project i.e. include directory and paths for tags and cscope.out for libraries related with a certain project
+- Settings related with a certain project i.e. include directory and paths for tags and cscope.out for libraries related with a certain project

 .system.vimrc
 --------------

-- Place anything related with a certain OS system i.e. the paths for C++ standard header files
+- Settings related with a certain OS system i.e. the paths for C++ standard header files